-If you do not file a written claim with the Plan Administrator, follow CRP's claims procedures, or file a timely appeal of your claim, you cannot file legal action to enforce your claim, as you will not have exhausted your internal administrative appeal rights.
+If you do not file a written claim with the Plan Administrator, follow SRP's claims procedures, or file a timely appeal of your claim, you cannot file legal action to enforce your claim, as you will not have exhausted your internal administrative appeal rights.
 You must follow these claims procedures before you can bring a legal action.
-This exhaustion requirement applies to all types of claims under CRP, including without limitation: (i) claims for and recovery of benefits under CRP, (ii) enforcement of rights under the terms of CRP, and (iii) clarification of rights to future benefits under the terms of CRP.
+This exhaustion requirement applies to all types of claims under SRP, including without limitation: (i) claims for and recovery of benefits under SRP, (ii) enforcement of rights under the terms of SRP, and (iii) clarification of rights to future benefits under the terms of SRP.

-Any civil action involving CRP must be brought in the United States District Court for the Northern District of Illinois and no other federal or state court.
+Any legal action involving the SRP must be brought in the United States District Court for the Northern District of Illinois and no other federal or state court.
 To the extent ERISA or other federal laws do not preempt state law, then the laws of the state of Illinois shall apply.

-Any legal action relating to CRP must be brought within the earliest of (i) one year from the date of the Claim Administrator's final decision upon appeal of your claim, (ii) one year from when you knew of the circumstances giving rise to the action forming the basis of your claim or, (iii) three years after the occurrence of the circumstances forming the basis of your claim.
+Any legal action relating to SRP must be brought within (i) one year of the date of the Plan Administrator's final decision on your claim, (ii) one year from when you knew of the circumstances giving rise to the action forming the basis of your claim, or (iii) three years after the occurrence of the circumstances forming the basis of your claim, whichever is earliest.

-The claims and appeals procedures and limitations under CRP not only to you but also to a beneficiary or other person who claims benefits or any other interest under CRP.
+The claims and appeals procedures and limitations under SRP not only to you but also to a beneficiary or other person who claims benefits or any other interest under SRP.